Lubartów

 Lubartów ([luˈbartuf]) is a town in eastern Poland, with 23,000 inhabitants (2004), situated in Lublin Voivodeship.
 It is the capital of Lubartów County and the Lubartów Commune.
 Historically it belongs to Lesser Poland.

 Lubartów was established in 1543 by Piotr Firlej under a founding order issued by King Sigismund the Old.

 The town is located 26 km north of Lublin, on the Wieprz river, on the border between two geographical regions of Poland - Lublin Upland, and South Podlasie Lowland.
-Near Lubartów, the Kozłowiec Landscape Park (Kozłowiecki Park Krajobrazowy) is located.
+Near Lubartów, the Kozłówka Landscape Park (Kozłowiecki Park Krajobrazowy) is located.
 The town is the 10th largest urban center of the voivodeship, and its area is 13.92 km2.

 Name

 The town's original Polish name was Lewartów (pronounced [lɛ'vartuf]) until 1744, when it was changed to Lubartów.
 Yiddish language, however, retains the original name Lewartów to this day (but pronounced ['lɛvatof]).